readilychen/Leetcode-Solutions/README.md

-# LeetcodeSolutions
+# Solutions
-This repository are the collection of my solutions of the Leetcode problems.
+This repository are the collection of my solutions of the java problems.